realkiwitae/Galaga/Notes.md

 8. NB: too much convolution in my code, too many references, its not clean, so I went on and made a singleton EventManager to deal with game events, as such the code is now robust and easier to read.
 3events so far AddScore, PlayerHurt , EnemyDeath
 9. Enemy state machine : SPAWN move toward player then fly back towards wave pos.
 READY IN WAVE
+10. DIVE behavior done, its random groups of range 1 to 4, centered on random row/column with cd Enemies diving increase chance of shooting, and first row goes deep for collision